 From the Cover

-Tourist surfer Raymond Molina finds the body of a young doctor in the Costa Rican bay, the apparent victim of a shark attack.
-But no one knows how she got there.
-Ray tries to find the truth behind her death and stumbles on one of the best kept secrets in the natural world–the origin of the Fountain of Youth Myth–and the possible source of the most deadly disease the world has ever seen.
+Tourist Raymond Molina finds the body of a young biologist in a Costa Rican bay—apparent victim of a shark attack—but no one knows how she got there.
+As Ray searches for what really happened to her, he stumbles onto the best kept secret in the natural world.

-See Run Lab Rat Run, where the genetic miracles of Sonara have taken a bizarre and brutally human course.
+See Run Lab Rat Run, where the genetic miracles of Sonara have taken a bizarre and brutally human but inhumane course.

 More about Beasts of Sonara